 Benefit Description You pay Covered medications and supplies High Option Standard Option We cover the following medications and supplies prescribed by a Plan physician and obtained from a Plan pharmacy or through our mail order program: Drugs and medicines that by Federal law of the United States require a physician's prescription for their purchase, except those listed as Not covered.
 Self-administered injectable drugs Drugs for sexual dysfunction within applicable limits.
 Please call the Plan for information.
 Nutritional supplements for the therapeutic treatment of phenylketonuria (PKU).
 Infertility prescriptions available for members between 21 and 44 years of age, up to six cycles per pregnancy attempt.
 Prescription drugs for certain inherited diseases of amino acid and organic acid metabolism shall include modified solid food products that are low protein or which contain modified protein which are medically necessary for up to 12 months.
 Benefit limit of \$2,500.
 Prescription Drugs for the treatment of Autism Spectrum Disorder.
 Hormone Therapy (see Section 3.
 How you get care) Please note: Some hormone therapies require prior authorization.
-Prior authorization must be obtained from the CDPHP pharmacy department.
+Prior authorization must be obtained from the CDPHP UBI pharmacy department.
 The prior authorization request must include a treatment plan for the use of the requested hormonal medication.
-Tier 1 drugs - \$10 copayment Tier 2 & Tier 3 drugs -25% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
+Tier 1 drugs - \$10 copayment (2.5 copayments will apply for 90-day supplies of maintenance medications obtained by mail order) Tier 2 & Tier 3 drugs -25% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
 Member pharmacy cost share will apply toward the annual out-of-pocket maximum.
-Tier 1 drugs - \$10 copayment Tier 2 & Tier 3 drugs - 30% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
+Tier 1 drugs - \$10 copayment (2.5 copayments will apply for 90-day supplies of maintenance medications obtained by mail order) Tier 2 & Tier 3 drugs - 30% of the Plan allowance with a \$400 per prescription maximum, up to a 30-day supply.
 Member pharmacy cost share will apply toward the annual out-of-pocket maximum.
 Women's contraceptive drugs and devices Breast Cancer Preventive Medication- Note: For women who are at an increased risk for breast cancer and at a low risk for adverse medication effects.
-Note: Over-the-counter contraceptives drugs and devices approved by the FDA require a written prescription by an approved provider.
-Nothing Nothing Tobacco cessation prescriptions Nothing Nothing
+Nothing Nothing Note: Over-the-counter contraceptives drugs and devices approved by the FDA require a written prescription by an approved provider.
+Oral chemotherapy prescriptions Nothing Nothing